-- prepare a draft decision and obtain endorsement from the Pricing Authority; - provide the draft decision to all jurisdictions; and - invite the jurisdictions to give IHPA written comments on the draft decision within 14 days of receiving them.
+- prepare a draft decision and obtain endorsement from the Pricing Authority - provide the draft decision to all jurisdictions - invite the jurisdictions to give IHPA written comments on the draft decision within 14 days of receiving them.

-Neither the Act nor the NHRA prescribe any timeframes in relation to IHPA conducting the assessment(s), however, subject to adequate evidence to support IHPA in undertaking a timely investigation, it is generally expected that IHPA will be able to provide the draft decision to the jurisdictions within three months of receiving the request(s).
+Neither the Act nor the Addendum prescribe any timeframes in relation to IHPA conducting the assessment.
+However, subject to adequate evidence to support IHPA in undertaking a timely investigation, it is generally expected that IHPA will be able to provide the draft decision to the jurisdictions within three months of receiving the request.